Zoo (Red Velvet song)

 "Zoo" is a song recorded by South Korean girl group Red Velvet for their first special extended play (EP) The Red Summer (2017).
-It was written by Lee Seu-ran of Jam Factory, while the production was handled by Courtney Jenaé Stahl, Alice Penrose and production team LDN Noise.
+It was written by Lee Seu-ran of Jam Factory, and composed by Courtney Jenaé Stahl, Alice Penrose and production team LDN Noise.
 The tropical house-influenced song has since become a stand-out track and received favorably reviews from music critics, citing it as a "gleeful and audacious pop moment".
 Following the digital success of the parental extended play, "Zoo" achieved a peak at number 24 on the Gaon Digital Chart.

 Background and composition

 Following the release of Red Velvet's fourth extended play Rookie in February, SM Entertainment confirmed through news outlet on June 23, 2017, that the girls would be releasing their first summer release and had recently finished filming a music video.
 After revealing both the group's image and video teasers, the song was released digitally with its parent album on July 9, 2017, and physically on July 10, 2017.

 "Zoo" is a tropical-influenced song which was composed in the key of C# major, with a tempo of 109 BPM.
 The song has been described as "playful and rhythmic", while incorporating animal sounds and member Seulgi's imitation of Tarzan's battle cry throughout the track.
 It also marked the first LDN Noise production work for an S.M. artist in 2017 and the second time they work with Red Velvet, after the release of the group's first studio album The Red (2015).